Atlas-Capstone/.github/profile/README.md

 - Website flowchart
 - Ensures the README contains appropriate information (beautify, add navigation)
 - Gives progress updates to the class at the end of the day.

----
-# Database Schema
----

-### Users
-:name :age :height :weight :gender
-- have many Routines and Completed_Routines.
-- can create Exercises.

-### Routines
-- are routines of Exercises Users access from the app.
-- have many Exercise Routines.

-### Exercises
-:name :description :difficulty :category :image

-### Exercise_Routines
-- are user created custom routines of exercises
-- have many exercises
-- have many Completed_Routines

-### Completed routines are part of stretch goals and are used to add a "timer" functionality